Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ##### Predict On The Test Set

-Just like we did with Logistic Regression, to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.
+Just like we did with Logistic Regression, to assess how well my model was predicting on new data - I used the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.

-In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.
+In the code below I created one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.

 ```python
 # Predict on the test set